Lynn UniversityLynn Library

 Examples:

-In speaking with Zadie Smith (personal communication, March 21, 2020) they stated…
+In speaking with Zadie Smith (personal communication, March 21, 2020), she stated…

-In an email they wrote....
+In an email, she wrote that ...
 (Z. Smith, personal communication, May 29, 2020).

+Note.
+An interview you conducted yourself, which is not published, is considered a personal communication.
 Learn more from APA Style about how to cite personal communications

-Published Interview
+Published interview

 Since the name of the person interviewed may not necessarily appear in the citation, you may integrate the person's name into the narrative of your paper.